A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: Conclusion

 \section{Conclusion}

 The Floquet theory impose strong constraint on the solution for Schr\"{o}dinger equation with periodic potential.
-The classical Floquet for real singly-period potential is well understood.
-Based on the classical theory we present a method to compute the spectral solution when the potential can be treated as a small perturbation.
-This method can be applied to many smooth periodic potentials, including the elliptic potentials along the period $2\omega_1$.
+The classical Floquet theory for real singly-period potential is well understood.
+But the classical Floquet theory does not provide a complete treatment for potentials of elliptic function, the precise relation of multiple periods $2\omega_1, 2\omega_2, 2\omega_3$ and spectral theory is unexplained.

-The classical Floquet theory is unable to deal with potentials of elliptic function; the precise relation of multi-periods $2\omega_1, 2\omega_2, 2\omega_3$ and spectral theory is unexplained.
-We studied this problem for the Lam\'{e} potential in \cite{wh1108}, and related monodromy along all periods to all possible asymptotic solutions.
-In this paper we extended our previous work by applying this method to the ellipsoidal wave equation.
-We reproduced an already known spectral solution in (\ref{ellipsoidalJaceigenvalue2}) and obtained two new solutions in (\ref{ellipsoidalJaceigenvalue}) and (\ref{ellipsoidalJaceigenvalue3}) .
-The solutions presented in the Section \ref{doublyperiodicfloquettheory} are based on computational results, we do not have a rigorous mathematical theory for them.
-Their connection, if there is any, to the previous study \cite{Floquet1884, Picard1881, Hermite1885, Arscott-Wright1969, Sleeman-Smith-Wright1984} remains unclear.
+We studied this problem for the Lam\'{e} potential in Ref.~\cite{wh1108}, and related monodromy along all periods to all possible asymptotic solutions.
+In this paper we extended our previous work by studying more general elliptic potentials, the ellipsoidal wave equation is the main example.
+We notice the large eigenvalue perturbation solution is related to the monodromy along the period $2\omega_1$.
+For small eigenvalue perturbation solutions, we propose the relations (\ref{exponentmag}) and (\ref{exponentdyon}) to reproduce an already known solution (\ref{ellipsoidalJaceigenvalue2}) and to obtain a new solution (\ref{ellipsoidalJaceigenvalue3}) .
+The connection to the previous study \cite{Floquet1884, Picard1881, Hermite1885, Arscott-Wright1969, Sleeman-Smith-Wright1984}, if there is any, remains unclear.

-Another interesting point is that, for the elliptic potentials we have examined, the $q$-dependence of the eigenvalues is expressed by (quasi)modular functions.
-The modular functions $\zeta_1, g_2, g_3$ and $e_i$ in the formulae (\ref{ellipsoidalWeiereigenvalue}), (\ref{epsiloni4dtv}), and the elliptic module $k$ in the formulae (\ref{ellipsoidalJaceigenvalue2}), (\ref{ellipsoidalJaceigenvalue3}), all can be rewritten in terms of the theta functions.